From Service Member to Educator: A Guide for Military Veterans Who Want to Become Teachers

-- Eligibility – You must apply within three years of retirement or separation for financial assistance, but other parts of the program are available to all former members of the Army, Air Force, Navy, Marine Corps, and Coast Guards as well as the Reserve components or National Guard
+- Eligibility – You must apply for financial assistance within three years of retirement or separation, but other parts of the program are available to all former members of the Army, Air Force, Navy, Marine Corps, and Coast Guards as well as the Reserve components or National Guard

-- Services – Counseling and placement assistance are offered, basically charting your path to teaching by ensuring you will be qualified in your state, and helping you find a job there
+- Services – Counseling and placement assistance are offered, basically charting your path to teaching by ensuring you will be qualified in your state, and helping you find a job once qualified

 - Financial Assistance – You can receive up to $10,000 as an incentive payment, and up to $5,000 as a stipend to cover education, certification, or licensure (only if you are not already getting GI Bill benefits for them)